Spokane Trophy: History

 The trophy was awarded annually to ships in the Pacific and Atlantic Fleet until it was retired in 1941, prior to World War II, and placed on display for many years at the Naval Museum in Washington D.C. before being moved to the Naval Historical Center in the Washington Navy Yard in 1977.
 In 1984, the Spokane Trophy was reactivated and sent to the U.S. Pacific Force Headquarters in San Diego.
 In keeping with historic tradition, the trophy, now worth nearly $4 million, is annually awarded to the United States Pacific Fleet surface ship that demonstrates overall excellence in combat systems and warfare readiness.
 The trophy has been awarded forty-two times to thirty-one different ships.
 In 2007 the trophy was awarded to the USS Chafee, an Arleigh Burke-class Aegis destroyer homeported in Hawaii.
 USS Hopper was the 2008 Spokane Awardee, and is also homeported in Pearl Harbor, Hawaii.
 The officers and crew of guided-missile destroyer USS Curtis Wilbur, forward-deployed to Commander Fleet Activities Yokosuka, learned their command was announced as the 2009 Spokane Trophy recipient on April 15, 2010.
 In 2011 USS Sampson, homeported in San Diego, won the trophy.
 In 2013 it was USS Mobile Bay, also homeported in San Diego, that won it.
 The trophy was awarded in 2014 to the USS Preble, homeported in San Diego, CA. In 2016 it was awarded to the USS Chancellorsville, the second time the ship had received "this prestigious award".

 The crew of the Arleigh Burke-class guided-missile destroyer USS Wayne E. Meyer assembled on the forecastle to receive the prestigious Spokane Trophy during a ceremony, May 7, 2015.

 The crew of the guided-missile cruiser USS Princeton received the 2017 Spokane Trophy during a ceremony on board the ship, October 19, 2018.

 The crew of the guided-missile destroyer USS Dewey received the 2018 Spokane Trophy during a ceremony aboard the ship, September 26, 2019.

 The crew of the guided-missile destroyer USS Milius (DDG 69) received the 2019 Spokane Trophy.
 USS MILIUS is home-ported in Yokosuka, Japan and attached to Commander, Destroyer Squadron Fifteen (CDS 15).

+The crew of the guided-missile destroyer USS Stockdale (DDG 106) received the 2024 Spokane Trophy.
+USS STOCKDALE is home-ported in San Diego, California.
+During her 2024-25 deployment to 5th fleet, Stockdale participated in more combat than any other U.S. Navy ship since the end of World War II.